sframe-wg/sframe/draft-ietf-sframe-enc.md

   succeed even less often than the high-rate attack described above.
 On the other hand, the application may use an elevated packet arrival rate as a signal of a brute-force attack.
-This latter approach is common in other settings, e.g., brute-forcing of passwords.
+This latter approach is common in other settings, e.g., mitigating brute-force attacks on passwords.

 * Media applications typically do not provide feedback to media senders as to which media packets failed to decrypt.
 When media quality feedback